PSYCHOTHERAPIST • AUTHOR • NATIONAL SPEAKER

 60+

-National lectures, appearances, workshops & webinars
+National lectures, workshops & webinars

 You didn’t choose to be sick.
 But you can choose what to do with it.